-Vincent Crotty is an Irish-born artist living in Boston.
-Regarded for his landscape and figurative paintings, Vincent explores the places and faces of both Atlantic coasts as his primary subject matter.
-Working with oils, he paints with rugged textures and vigorous brushstrokes, balanced by sensitive color.
-His paintings reveal a remarkable understanding of light, and with this ability, Vincent transforms everyday subject matter into images that are memorable and moving.
+Vincent Crotty is an Irish-born artist who has been living in Boston since 1990.
+Regarded for his original landscapes, interiors, and figurative paintings, Vincent works from inspiration and intuition.
+His paintings reveal a remarkable understanding of light — transforming everyday subject matter into images that are memorable and moving.

 Vincent explains, “My background in trade school has given me a hands-on approach rather than a cerebral one.
 Being self-employed has forced me to follow my here-and-now instincts as an artist.
 I take a fearless approach and slap on paint liberally.
 I harness happy accidents.”

 In 1990, with an enormous appetite for learning, Vincent immigrated to Boston to seek out further art training.
 In the Boston area, he studied painting intensively with artist John Kilroy for many years, and later trained in figure drawing with Paul Rahilly at Massachusetts College of Art.
 He attended the Scottsdale Artists School in Arizona, studying with Mark Daily and David Leffel.
 He has taken workshops with T. Allen Lawson, Kevin MacPherson, Matt Smith, and John Stobart, and he continues to travel widely to pursue workshops and plein air painting events.

 In addition to his gallery shows, Vincent’s paintings have been featured as set designs for theater companies and touring productions including Atlantic Steps, the Cork City Ballet, the Huntington Theater Company, Kieran Jordan Dancers, and the WGBH Celtic Sojourn productions.
 Four of his paintings were used on the film set in the 2003 Clint Eastwood movie Mystic River.